Log scaler: Rollout scaling

 The preferred method of scaling, particularly when high-value logs are involved, is the 'roll out' method.
-In this process, the logs are unloaded from the truck and rolled out on the ground or on skids a single layer deep, so that the scaler can then see a good part of every log in order to assist in determining the number and size of defects such as bend or rot.
+In this process, the logs are unloaded from the truck and rolled out on the ground or on skids a single layer deep, so that the scaler can then see a good part of every log in order to assist in determining the number and size of defects such as bends or rot.
 Rollout scaling must be done where heavy machinery is available to handle the logs, and requires the space to do the rollout as well as the time and expense of the extra handling.
 Rollout scaling can be more efficient (at least for the trucks) as the trucks do not have to wait to be scaled and can be unloaded and leave immediately.
 This is in contrast with the ramp scale, where the truck must wait until the scaling is complete.

 In some jurisdictions, there are still places where the logs arrive via railroad car, and here they can be left for rollout scaling.

 Timber cruisers also estimate the volume of timber, for example in a timber sale where the timber is sold on the stump, and can see the logs and where limbs grew on a tree, especially the lower logs in a tree which have the most volume and often the best grade of log and thus often the most value, better than a scaler.
 However, rollout scaling helps the scaler do this better than truck scaling or, in the Canadian province of British Columbia, in a log raft.
 The better the wood quality and the bigger the size of the logs, the better it is to scale logs when they are "rolled out".

 Standing wood scaling

-Method of standing wood scaling is used for high-value logs volume measurement or for creation of allometric equations.
+Method of standing wood scaling is used for high-value log volume measurement or for the creation of allometric equations.

 Stem profile (measured by special scope) allows obtaining accurate stem volume.